gibr098/NFVI-Simulator/README.md

 # NFVI Simulator
 Parameters for running a NFVI with a Point of Presence can be set in the NFVI.config file.
-Running App.java will build an NFVI with the desired configuration and will run the simulation:
-It consists in simulating the arriving and the management of random-service requests to be instantiated into the NFVI.
+Running App.java will build an NFVI with the desired configuration and will run the simulation: it consists in simulating the arriving and the management of random-service requests to be instantiated into the NFVI.

 ### Working on:
 1. Multiplicity constraints(done)